Stanford-Online/openedx-themes/scpd/README.md

-Suclass Theme
+SCPD Theme
 =============

-This is the theme of Suclass (Stanford's On-Campus Open edX instance).
+This is the theme of SCPD (Stanford Center for Professional Development instance).